 Látí Tanna, “to turn the light on” (Yoruba).

-why name not “socialism” as a goal or value?
+why not name “socialism” as a goal or value?

 “Anti-capitalism” is increasingly a value of social justice organizations, and socialism is surely a valid anti-capitalism.
 Naming socialism also gives the opportunity build unity about what it is we want and what steps might take us there.
 I understand there is a lot of hesitance or even refusal to name socialism.